How to Spend Perfect 4 Days in Amsterdam for First Timers

 Rijksmuseum is one of the must-visit museums in Amsterdam.
 Located at the Museum Square (Museumplein), it is dedicated to the Dutch art and history from the Middle Ages to the present day.
 This national museum features masterpieces by Dutch Golden Age artists such as Rembrandt, Vermeer, Frans Hals and many others.

 This museum is massive.
 As I grew weary of the crowds in other museums in Europe, I was pleasantly surprised that this famous museum was not cramped.
 While I could’ve spent all day here, I decided to take the highlight course and focus on the Dutch artists’ collections.
 I spent about 2 hours here, which was just the right amount for me.
-I will write a separate post about my experiences and tips on visiting museums in Amsterdam with more details.

 After a pleasant stroll along the canal about 10 minutes from Rijksmuseum, you will arrive in Amsterdam’s De Pijp neighborhood.
 De Pijp used to be a working-class area.
 But now many Amsterdamers claim it as their favorite neighborhood in the city.
 This neighborhood attracts young professionals, artists, students and families.
 Like Jordaan, De Pijp is abundant in hip cafes, breakfast & brunch hot spots and stylish shops.